mundalo/mundalo/README.md

 ### Hi there 👋

-I'm currently a student at Hive Helsinki (https://hive.fi/)
+I’m currently a student at Hive Helsinki(https://hive.fi/), a school belonging to the 42 Network

 I'm learning C language and the basis of network and security